Representative democracy: Criticisms

 A drawback to this type of government is that elected officials are not required to fulfill promises made before their election and are able to promote their own self-interests once elected, providing an incohesive system of governance.
 Legislators are also under scrutiny as the system of majority-won legislators voting for issues for the large group of people fosters inequality among the marginalized.

 Proponents of direct democracy criticize representative democracy due to its inherent structure.
 As the fundamental basis of representative democracy is non inclusive system, in which representatives turn into an elite class that works behind closed doors, as well as the criticizing the elector system as being driven by a capitalistic and authoritarian system.

+The V-Dem Institute classifies electoral democracies as the bare minimum of democracies, describing them as being governments that are "de-facto accountable to citizens through periodic elections", but are not liberal democracies and lack further entrenched individual and minority rights beyond the electoral sphere.
+Basic representative democracies may not possess a fully developed rule of law, legislative and judicial oversight of the executive branch, protections against the "tyranny of the majority", and only minimal fulfillment of Robert Dahl's institutional prerequisites for democracy.

 Proposed solutions

 The system of stochocracy has been proposed as an improved system compared to the system of representative democracy, where representatives are elected.
 Stochocracy aims to at least reduce this degradation by having all representatives appointed by lottery instead of by voting.
 Therefore, this system is also called lottocracy.
 The system was proposed by the writer Roger de Sizif in 1998 in his book La Stochocratie.
 Choosing officeholders by lot was also the standard practice in ancient Athenian democracy and in ancient India.
 The rationale behind this practice was to avoid lobbying and electioneering by economic oligarchs.

-The system of deliberative democracy is a mix between a majority ruled system and a consensus-based system.
+The system of deliberative democracy is a mix between a majority-ruled system and a consensus-based system.
 It allows for representative democracies or direct democracies to coexist with its system of governance, providing an initial advantage.